mikecmpbll/cohabit/README.md

 There are two rake tasks in the pipeline to make life a bit easier for anyone converting from multi-database architecture to a multi-tenant, single-database architecture:

 1. Migrate DB or create new DB schema based on the scopes in a cohabit configuration file
-2. Import a number of single-tenanted databases into the multi-tenanted equivellent
+2. Import a number of single-tenanted databases into the multi-tenanted equivalent

 ## Todo